 The Ringette Alberta Junior Coach Program is available to young players who wish to be involved in coaching a team and starting their leadership experience.
 The purpose of the Junior Coach role is to provide valuable mentoring and exposure to quality coaching for young athletes.
 Once the coach has turned 18, they are expected to complete the full Community Sport or Competition Introduction Stream.

 To qualify to be a junior coach, you must meet the following criteria:

-- Be a minimum of 14 years of age – a coach may join a team mid-season as a Junior Coach once they turn 14.
+- Be a minimum of 14 years of age – a coach may join a team mid-season (until January 15th) as a Junior Coach once they turn 14.

 - A maximum of 17 years of age by September 1st of the current Ringette season